-The first battle against the samurai, where Algren fights off four samurai at once whilst wounded, using a FLAG.
+The first battle against the samurai, where Algren fights off four samurai at once whilst wounded, using an unfamiliar weapon(a Japanese yari).
 No wonder Katsumoto was impressed.
-Special emphasis goes to killing the samurai who was about to execute him by stabbing the samurai through the throat with the broken flag.
+Special emphasis goes to killing the samurai who was about to execute him by stabbing the samurai through the throat with the broken spear.

 The duel in the rain was impressive.
 Algren gets the living snot smacked out of him four times by one of the samurai with a wooden sword and keeps getting back up.
 It's at this point that the opinion the samurai have of him starts to change.